SwiftcordApp/Swiftcord/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-See <https://www.gnu.org/licenses/> for a copy of the GNU General Public License.
+See <https://www.gnu.org/licenses/> or LICENSE for a copy of the GNU General Public License.